jackcox15/Kairos/README.md

 #### For KAIROS Deployment:
 - This project operates through trusted networks.
 If you're involved with mutual aid or community organizing and share our values, reach out through existing community channels, or on Github.

-"The best time to build resilient infrastructure was yesterday.
-The second best time is today."